aim-lab/Benchmarking-PPG-Peak-Detection-Algorithms-with-Reference-ECG/README.md

 # Benchmarking PPG Peak Detection Algorithms using ECG as a Reference

-- See /paper for the associated publication
+- See /paper for the publication
-- See /code for code Beat Matching and IHR_IPR Accuracy Algorithms
+- See /code for the Beat Matching and IHR_IPR Accuracy Algorithms
 - Requirements: Python3, Numpy, Pandas, Scipy

 ## Abstract